[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Section Numbering, Local Links

-The numbers in the left margin are the traditional page numbers from an early zzz edition; they mark local links, according to a consistent scheme; you can therefore link to any passage directly.
+The numbers in the left margin — the traditional page numbers from an early edition, by which the text of Athenaeus is usually cited — are local anchors named according to a consistent scheme: you can therefore link directly to any passage.
+In the right margin, the page numbers of the Loeb edition.